plexik/Wordlist-Generator/README.md

 # Wordlist-Generator
-Command line application that takes a list of words and uses them to generate a dictionary for use in targetted dictionary attacks.
+Command line application that takes a list of words and uses them to generate a dictionary for use in targeted dictionary attacks.

-Usage:
+This tool was created with the intent to ease the production of dictionaries for use in password attacks against a researched target.

+## Usage
 ```
 ./wl_gen [options] -i infile -o outfile